PHenriqueK/FinalPaper/code/README.md

-#Third Pair Assignment for Introduction to Collaborative Social Science Data Analysis (MPP-E1180)

-Dan Murphy & Paulo Kalkhake

-Latest Update: November 30, 2016

-##The Effect of Airbnb's Market Entry on Hotels in Berlin: A Regression Discontinuity Approach.

-###Project Background

-This repository contains the material for the Third Pair Assignment in Introduction to Collaborative Social Science Data Analysis (MPP-E1180) @HSoG Berlin.
-Here, we gather, clean, and merge all of the relevant data for our final project.
-We also illustrate the data with descriptive statistics and a basic inferential model.
-In our paper, we will seek to illustrate the magnitude of the "Airbnb effect" on hotels in Berlin, using a Regression Discontinuity Model (RDM).

-###Repository Files
+##Folder Files

-In addition to this readme file, there are 11 files in this repository.
+In addition to this readme file, there are 11 files in this folder.

 | File                    | Description |
 | ----------------------- | --------------------- |